Shiny White Suburban

 “Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

 The white lady went home that night and showed her daughter how to throw a right hook, which she learned from two years of Billy Blank’s Tae Bo.
 She held up a cushion from the couch and her daughter balked - she did not want to hurt anyone, ever.
-‘C’mon!” the white woman hollered from behind the cushion.
+‘C’mon!” the woman hollered from behind the cushion.
 “Smash it!”

 Her daughter said no. She would not.

-The majority of the white woman’s friends were white liberals, and when her daughter was young, she too vowed to support public schools by sending her kid to them.
-Supporting local schools is a basic civic duty, her left-leaning friends argued, though a few sent their kids to private school, a detail far too impolite to mention.
-But then, her daughter came home from school one day and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
+But then, her daughter came home from school and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
 Her daughter ran into the bathroom and locked herself in a stall, tucking her feet onto the toilet seat to hide.
-The worst of it, her daughter sobbed, was that she wouldn’t have been able to stomp the bully’s head if she’d tried to crawl under the door, and the thought of being trapped in the bathroom stall with her caused a panic attack.
-She’d rather have her ass beat in front of the entire school than get stuck in a tiny space with that delulu, her daughter sobbed, the lids of her eyes a freakish rabbit-pink from hours of crying.
+The worst of it, she sobbed, was that the thought of being trapped in a tiny bathroom stall with this delulu had caused a panic attack.
+She’d rather have her ass beat in front of the entire school, her daughter cried, her eyelids rabbit-pink from rubbing them.

 Still fuck with the beats,